rileythomp/asciify/README.md

 `$ watch -n 0.1 cat asciiart.txt`

 to see the webcam video as ASCII art in real time.
+Zoom out of the terminal tab until the image is clear.

 ---